aws-samples/serverless-patterns/alb-ecs-bedrock-agents-cdk-dotnet/README.md

     -H "Content-Type: application/json" \
     -d '{
         "SessionId": "<session-id>",
-        "Message": "I am looking for a flight for 2 people from SEA to JFK on coming 31st of December 2024 and coming back on 7th of January.", "EndSession": false,
+        "Message": "I am looking for a flight for 2 people from SEA to JFK on 31st of December 2024 and coming back on 7th of January.", "EndSession": false,
         "EnableTrace": false,
         "SessionAttributes": {},